Best Nikon Z lenses

 |

-At the end of 2019, Nikon released the 24mm which was the widest angle fixed focal length in Z-mount until the 20mm was released.
-Nikon offered some very nice 24mm DSLR references with the f/1.4G and the highly regarded f/1.8G, so it made sense for Nikon to quickly offer a 24mm in Z-mount.
+At the end of 2019, Nikon released the 24mm f/1.8 S, which was the widest Z mount prime until the 20mm arrived.
+Nikon offered some very nice 24mm DDSLR references with the f/1.4G and the highly regarded f/1.8G, so it made sense for Nikon to quickly offer a 24mm in Z mount.

-The build quality reaches a high level, like all the lenses of the S range, and the image is also of a high level quality even if, here again, we can notice a clear drop at large apertures and a less remarkable homogeneity than the 20mm or the 14-24mm.
-Again, taking into account software corrections, distortion and vignetting are even more important than on the DSLR version.
+Build quality is excellent, as with the other S-line lenses, and image quality is also very strong even if, here again, we can notice a clear drop at large apertures and a less remarkable homogeneity than the 20mm or the 14-24mm.
+Again, taking into account software corrections, distortion and vignetting are even more important than on the DDSLR version.
 The AF still seems a bit more hesitant and a bit more audible than the 20mm, but this is still very acceptable.

 Nikon Z 17-28mm f/2.8